mozilla/data-docs/src/datasets/jetstream.md

 The available segments in a table should be derived from inspection of the table.

-[Jetstream’s Github wiki][jetstream-wiki] has a description of each statistic and comparison.
+[Jetstream's Github wiki][jetstream-wiki] has a description of each statistic and comparison.

 ### Examples